 A short summary of the issue the documentary is addressing

 Australia's fragile natural environment is being ravaged by bush fires, extreme weather events that are a direct result of climate change.
 Traditional farming techniques and the impact of feral animals are doing great harm to waterways, indigenous species and Indigenous cultural heritage.
 Neglect and contempt for Aboriginal land management practices has also played a part.
-This film seeks to empower those protecting our fragile ecosystems to promote action in its defense.
+This film seeks to empower those protecting our fragile ecosystems to promote action in its defence.
+Specifically it looks at the alpine region of Australia, a fragile and small area which is facing challenges from the impact of feral animals, artificial water flows, tourism over-development as well as the broader impacts of global warming.

 What is the impact vision statement of the documentary?